 Note: Python is preferred as the scripting language because it has been used to realise the software used for the other elements of this system and also for other Projects within the WMT.

-The mobile interface will also depend on another language (such as JavaScript) for client-side decoration.
+The mobile interface will also depend on another language (such as JavaScript) for client-side decoration and functionality.

 Operating System